 4. Rinse with clean water.
 You can optionally follow with a brief soak in strong acidic Kangen water at pH 2.5 as a surface disinfection step.

-Who benefits most from this: families with young children, people buying imported fruit (bananas, citrus, avocado), those following a plant-based diet with a large proportion of raw vegetables, and people with autoimmune conditions (where chemical load is an additional factor).
+Who it makes the most sense for: families with small children, people buying imported fruit (bananas, citrus, avocados), people on a plant-based diet with lots of raw vegetables, people with autoimmune diseases (where chemical load is an additional factor).

 What pH 11.5 Will NOT Do — Honest Limitations

 Glyphosate — partially systemic.
-Roundup and similar products penetrate the interior of the plant through leaves and are transported systemically throughout the tissue.
-External washing reduces surface residues, but will not remove what is already inside.
+Roundup and similar products penetrate the plant through the leaves and are transported systemically throughout the tissue.
+External washing reduces residues powierzchniowe, but it won't remove what's already inside.
 This is a limitation of every external washing method — not just Kangen.

-Substances embedded in waxy structures.
-For heavily waxed produce (e.g. some export varieties of apples), effectiveness is lower — but still higher than with ordinary water.
+Substances that penetrate waxy structures.
+For heavily waxed products (e.g. some export apple varieties), effectiveness is lower — but still higher than with ordinary water.

 Summary